 Sodium balance in the human body is a complex interplay between sodium intake/excretion, water intake/excretion (thirst), sensing of serum osmolality by hypothalamic osmoreceptors and the macula densa of the kidney and control of water and salt balance via the Renin-Angiotensin system (RAS), antidiuretic hormone secretion from the posterior pituitary and other hormones such as the natriuretic peptides.

 The human hypothalamus possesses osmoreceptors that sense serum osmolality.
 Osmolality is mainly determined by the serum concentrations of solutes such as sodium, chloride, potassium, bicarbonate, proteins, glucose and also foreign solutes e.g. drugs.
-Serum sodium is the most abundant cation in human extracellular fluids and thus contributes markedly to serum osmolality.
+Serum sodium is the most abundant cation in human extracellular fluids and thus is the main contributor to serum osmolality.

 Increased osmolality as would be seen in hypernatraemia, causes an increase in the central drive for thirst/water intake as well as inciting the posterior pituitary supraoptic and paraventricular nuclei to secrete vasopressin (antidiuretic hormone/ADH) which acts on the kidneys to decrease water excretion via several mechanisms.
 Reduced blood volume is a less potent stimulus for ADH secretion.